naufalnoori89/apiTestSplyt/readme.md

 5. The test results are recorded in ./log directory.
 The test logs are generated based on the time the test was run.

-Any issue please feel free to contact naufalnoori@gmail.com

 ## OUTPUT RESULT